 Running Background Processes from Workflows

-Via the API Task interface, it is possible to start a background process, BGP, and have events triggered on the task matching the end status of the background process.
-Image below shows a simple workflow where an Approve Recursively Background Process is started when entering the 'Trigger_BGP' state.
-When the background process is done, one of the transitions out of the state will be performed based on the end status of the background process. i.e., If the end status is 'succeeded', the "bgp.succeeded" event will be triggered.
-If it is failed, the "bgp.failed" event will be triggered.
+Via the API Task interface, you can start a background process (BGP) and have events triggered on the task matching the end status of the background process.
+The image below shows a simple workflow where an Approve Recursively Background Process is started when entering the 'Trigger_BGP' state.
+When the background process is done, one of the transitions out of the state will be performed based on the end status of the background process.
+For example, if the end status is 'succeeded', the "bgp.succeeded" event will be triggered.
+If the status fails, the "bgp.failed" event will be triggered.
 Similar to the 'StateID.Something' (where 'Something' stands for the user's word choice) and 'stibo.import' events, any event beginning with 'bgp.' will be hidden in the STEP Workflow Items editor and on the Object Tasks tab.

-In the picture below, as soon as a task is released to the 'Trigger_BGP' state, the Approve Recursively with a BGP process script will execute.
+In the image below, as soon as a task is released to the 'Trigger_BGP' state, the Approve Recursively with a BGP process script will execute.

 Once a BGP has finished, if a particular task / item needs to be investigated, a user can navigate to its State Log tab and view all Background Process IDs that occurred.

-Should the user need to examine any background process information further, they can do so by either going to the main BG Processes tab and looking at the background processes for the receptive workflow or by searching for the Background Process ID.
+To examine additional background process information, go to the BG Processes tab and review the background processes for the relevant workflow or search for the Background Process ID.

-In the case of this 'Approve Recursively' workflow example, the task will be moved to the Failure state, and only once the error is fixed, then the task can be moved from the Failure state by selecting the event 'Try_Again'.
-Then if the BGP is successful, it will move to the Success state.
+In the case of this 'Approve Recursively' workflow example, the task will be moved to the Failure state, and once the error is fixed, the task can be moved from the Failure state by selecting the event 'Try_Again'.
+If the BGP is successful, it will move to the Success state.

 On Entry Background Process Script